 3 How Personal Information is Collected and Held

-3.1 We collect personal information from you in a variety of ways, including in written form, when you interact with us electronically or in person, online or by telephone, when you access our website; and when we provide our services to you.
+3.1 We collect personal information from you in a variety of ways, including in written form, when you interact with us electronically or in person (including by participation in any program), online or by telephone, when you access our website; and when we provide our services, or any program, to you.
 With respect to members, personal information is primarily collected from our member’s application for membership but may be collected via one of the modes described above.
+With respect to non- members, we may collect personal information which you directly provide to us (including when you request our assistance by phone or by email or at any event), indirectly (including where you download materials from our website) or from third parties (which may include analytics and cookie providers and marketing providers).

-3.2 To ensure that members of NSWFA receive services through NSWFA that are or may be government funded or funded by outside parties, government departments and/or third parties funding projects that the NSWFA are involved in, will, from time to time, collect details of members involved in the said project for the purpose of conducting surveys, as well as for assessment, monitoring of project delivery and to permit necessary database maintenance.
+3.2 To ensure that members receive services through NSWFA that are or may be government funded or funded by outside parties, government departments and/or third parties, funded projects that the NSWFA are involved in, will, from time to time, collect details of members involved in the said project for the purpose of conducting surveys, as well as for assessment, monitoring of project delivery and to permit necessary database maintenance.
 This information is passed onto the NSWFA.

 3.3 Personal information is held either in electronic or written form, but primarily in a secure data base, access as to which is limited to authorised and appropriately trained staff.